HCUM/empiano/README.md

 ## Steps to Running the System
 1. Attach the electrodes to the piano player
-2. Run the program that comes with the electrodes
+2. Start the LSL-stream
-3. Impedance check of the electrodes
-4. Start LSL stream
-5. Start this python program
+3. Start this python program
-6. Connect this program to the LSL-stream in the local network
+4. Connect this program to the LSL-stream in the local network
-7. Open music program (check MIDI inputs)
+5. Open the music program (set MIDI inputs)
-8. Perform Calibration
+6. Perform the calibration
-9. Ready to go!
+7. Ready to go!

 ## Calibration
 Our system offers two different types of calibration.